Foster care – information and tips

 Legal status of the foster carer

-As indicated above, a foster parent does not become a foster parent in a legal sense, but only in a practical sense.
-He or she makes sure that the child does not starve, has something to eat and wear, and provides a suitable emotional environment for the child.
+As indicated above, a foster parent does not become a surrogate parent in a legal sense, but only in a practical sense.
+He or she ensures that the child does not suffer from hunger, has something to eat and wear and provides the child with an appropriate emotional environment.
 However, he or she is not registered as a parent, there is no right to inheritance between him or her and the child and the legal relationship ceases to exist when the child reaches the age of majority at the latest.

 If the foster parent and the child establish a good personal relationship, nothing prevents the continuation of their cohabitation, however, outside the framework of foster care.
-This is limited and defined by the foster care agreement, which gives the foster parents the support of the accompanying organisation.
+This is limited and defined by the fostering agreement, which gives the foster parents the support of the accompanying organisation.

 The amount of the foster carer’s remuneration

-Unlike adoption, fostering also involves the provision of a certain amount of money.
+One of the most frequent questions asked by people interested in fostering is the question of finances.
+The foster carer’s remuneration is set by law and can vary depending on the number of children and the type of care.
 This applies both to remuneration in the context of mediated foster care and to temporary fostering.
-The amount is officially due to one person, so in the case of spouses, only one of them is entitled to the reward.
+The amount is officially due to one person, so in the case of spouses, only one of them is entitled to the remuneration.
 The amount of the foster carer’s remuneration is based on a multiple of the minimum wage (mediated foster care).
 Another benefit is the foster care allowance, which is granted in the case of non-mediated foster care (typically grandparental care) and is based on the minimum subsistence level, the number of children entrusted to the care of the foster carer and their state of health.

 Since January 2022, an amendment has been in force which has adjusted the amount of remuneration for foster carers.
 While professional foster parents have received a raise from the state, others are often worse off.
 In economically difficult times, grandparents who care for their grandchildren, who often have no one else, have lost several thousand.
 However, according to the bill’s sponsors, as relatives they should be looking after the children anyway.